rubenb1993/quantum_dynamics/Quantum 2.md

 # Crank Nicholson for square well

 A stationary Guassian Wave packet is initialized in an "infinite" potential well.
-The time evolution of the wave equation is calculated through the Schrödinger equation.
+The time evolution of the wave equation is calculated through the SchrÃ¶dinger equation.
 This is approximated using a Crank Nicholson method, and with continous boundary conditions (i.e. the x axis begin is "tied" to the end).
 The equation that is solved with the Crank Nicholson method is the following

 $$ i \hbar \frac{\psi(t+h) - \psi(t)}{h} = \frac{ \hat{H} \psi(t) + \hat{H} \psi(t+h)}{2}$$,